zhe-student-tafesa/KCP_Privacy_Policy/privacy-policy.md

 (iii)	Sending off-risk correspondence.
 (c)	Marketing and consumer analytics:
 (i)	Providing you with information regarding goods and services or events that may be of interest to you;
-(ii)	Improving our goods and services (including contacting you about those improvements and asking you to participate in surveys and reviews about our products and services); and
+(ii)	Improving our Goods and Services (including contacting you about those improvements and asking you to participate in surveys and reviews about our products and services); and
-(iii)	Marketing and promotional activities by us (including by direct marketing by email, SMS and MMS messages).
+(iii)	Marketing and promotional activities by us (including by targeted Meta and Google ads and direct marketing by email, SMS and MMS messages).
 (d)	Events, competitions and promotions, and social media:
 (i)	Drawing and contacting winners;
 (ii)	Adding entrants to marketing database;